Teamisu/tm-engine/README.md

 # Contributing (After the engine is released)

 Anybody outside of the Teamisu/doomjuan sphere is welcomed to contribute, no matter your race, gender, politics, sex orientation, religion, furry, fairy, we do not care!
+Heck we won't even ask as it isn't really our business.

 "I fucking despise FOSS projects being political in some form, like DEI for an example.
 I just want my projects to work reliably" -doomjuan